-We believe that an affordable, inclusive, community Library of Things in every neighbourhood across the wider Bristol area is well overdue:
+We believe that every neighbourhood across the wider Bristol area needs a Share Bristol Library of Things, because we:

 Anna Perry